 When you walk back from Victoria’s Peak to the ferry that will take you back to Tsim Sha Tsui you can wander a bit around the streets of Central Hong Kong, depending on how much time you have.
 In Central Hong Kong you can for example walk up to Time Square or to the Zoological and Botanical Gardens – which is a city park where you can also spot monkeys and birds.

-Back in Tsim Sha Tsui you can just wander around for a bit to get an impression of Hong Kong.
+Back in Tsim Sha Tsui you can just wander around for a bit to get an impression of the streets and culture.
 Close to the Star Ferry you’ll find a view over the harbor and the skyline of Central Hong Kong, as well as a lot of shops.
 You can take a walk to the Tsim Sha Tsui promenade and the Avenue of the Stars.
-You can also walk into the Hong Kong Museum of History if you want to learn something about Hong Kong or take the MTR to the neighborhood Mong Kok – one of the best and most fun neighborhoods of Hong Kong.
+You can also walk into the Museum of History if you want to learn something about Hong Kong or take the MTR to the neighborhood Mong Kok – one of the best and most fun neighborhoods.